Cyclohexa-1,3-diene

-Cyclohexa-1,3-diene (also known as Benzane) is an organic compound with the formula (C2H4)(CH)4.
+Cyclohexa-1,3-diene is an organic compound with the formula (C2H4)(CH)4.
 It is a colorless, flammable liquid.
 Its refractive index is 1.475 (20 °C, D).
-A naturally occurring derivative of cyclohexa-1,3-diene is terpinene, a component of pine oil.
+It is one of two isomers of cyclohexadiene, the other being 1,4-cyclohexadiene.
+It is commonly referred to as "benzane" due to the structural similarities to benzene and benzyne.

 Synthesis

-Cyclohexadiene is prepared by the dehydrobromination of 1,2-dibromocyclohexane:
+Cyclohexadiene is prepared by the double dehydrobromination of 1,2-dibromocyclohexane: